kyma-project/api-gateway/docs/user/troubleshooting-guides/03-30-gateway-not-reachable.md

----
-title: Kyma Gateway - not reachable
+# Kyma Gateway - not reachable
----

 ## Symptom